 Good morning!
 I'm Andrea Arndorfer!

-That's our first "Bear Facts" for the new school year.
-Thanks for joining us, and be sure to come back every week to hear all the news from Bishop Garrigan High School.
+That's the "Bear Facts" for Homecoming week.
+Thanks for tuning in, and be sure to catch the show again next week for more news from Bishop Garrigan High School.

 "Bear Facts" Home Page